csauketw/Installation-Python/README.md

 # Installation-Python

-# Python is a dynamic, strongly typed, object oriented, multipurpose programming language, designed to be quick (to learn, to use, and to understand), and to enforce a clean and uniform syntax
+Python is a dynamic, strongly typed, object oriented, multipurpose programming language, designed to be quick (to learn, to use, and to understand), and to enforce a clean and uniform syntax

+Why we have to use python https://www.python.org/about/apps/

 Installation of Python 3 on windows